fabarea/media/Documentation/Index.rst

 Configuration is mainly provided in the Extension Manager and is pretty much self-explanatory.
 Check possible options there.

-* In the the basic settings, you can configure possible mount points per file type.
+* In the the Variant tab, you can configure possible mount points per file type.
 A mount point can be considered as a sub folder within the storage where the files are going to be stored.
 This is useful if one wants the file to be stored elsewhere than at the root of the storage.

 Widgets
 =================